- Chart

 Ideal Investor Profile

-The ideal investor for the iShares Asia 50 ETF is someone seeking diversified exposure to large-cap equities in the Asia Pacific region (excluding Japan) and who believes in the long-term growth potential of these markets.
-Investors should have a moderate to high risk tolerance.
+The ideal investor for the iShares Asia 50 ETF is one seeking broad exposure to the leading companies in the Asian equity market (excluding Japan).
+Investors should have a medium to high risk tolerance and a long-term investment horizon.

 Market Risk